 The Hidden Lane Tearoom

-Nestled in one of Glasgow’s artist-inhabited side streets, the distinctive and relaxed Hidden Lane offers a contemporary take on afternoon tea.
+Nestled in one of Glasgow’s artist-inhabited colourful side streets, this distinctive and relaxed café offers a contemporary take on afternoon tea.

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi